mdinu-hash/analytics_agent/solution_documentation/Technical Documentation.md

 Contains table and column definitions, relationships, query instructions for key terms, date range assumptions.
 Used to inject context for the LLM to create accurate sql queries.
 In: extract_analytical_intent ....

-### Notes:
+### scenario (state-level variable):
-Scenario A: blank.
+Scenario A: 'A' - intent clear -> sql generation and execution.
-Scenario B: blank.
+Scenario B: 'B' - pleasantries or question already answered.
-Scenario C: Write a sentence suggesting an analysis with the existing schema.
+Scenario C: 'C' - user asks for data/metrics not available.
+Scenario D: 'D' - analytical intent ambiguous.
+Initial/Continue: '' (empty string) - not yet determined.

+### agent_questions (in generate_answer_details):
+Scenario A: List of 2 smart next steps generated by generate_agent_questions().
+Scenario B: List of 2 smart next steps generated by generate_agent_questions().
+Scenario C: List of 2 smart next steps generated by generate_agent_questions().
+Scenario D: List of 2-3 alternative analytical intents from AmbiguityAnalysis LLMCall.

+### ambiguity_explanation (in generate_answer_details):
-Scenario D: brief explanation of what makes the question ambiguous and mention alternatives.
+Scenario D only: Brief explanation of what makes the question ambiguous.
+Other scenarios: Not populated.

+### key_assumptions (in generate_answer_details):
+List of strings.
+Each SQL query execution appends its explanation to this list.
+Used only in Scenario A - formatted and appended after LLM response.

 ## functions